rackerlabs/repose/repose-aggregator/src/docs/asciidoc/filters/keystone-v2.rst

 5. If in legacy roles mode, then all roles associated with a user token are forwarded.
     If NOT in legacy roles mode, then roles which aren't tied to the tenant provided in the request will NOT be forwarded UNLESS the user has a pre-authorized role. +
     Default: ``false``
-6. The https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html[Java Regular Expression] with at least one capture group.
+6. The `Java Regular Expression <https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html>`_ with at least one capture group.
     The first capture group must be around the portion of the URI to extract the Tenant ID from for validation.
 7. If this element is included, then include Quality parameters on all the tenant ID headers sent.
 8. The default tenant has the highest quality by default. +